|Building access||Public transport||By air||By train||By car||Taxi||Other institutes in Milan|

-Due to construction works in the CNR premises, entrance to our building occurs currently only via one lift (green dot), the other two lifts (staircases B/C, yellow and red circles) may be accessible or not depending on the status of the works.
+Due to construction works in the CNR premises, entrance to our building occurs preferentially via one lift (staircase A, green dot), the other two lifts (staircases B/C, yellow and red circles) may be accessible or not depending on the status of the works.

 The offices and rooms of IASF Milano occupy the entire 4th floor of the Bassini building.

-The mechanical workshop and electronics group are in the basement (floor -1).
+The mechanical workshop (staircase A) and electronics group (staircase B) are in the basement (floor -1).

 The Institute is easily reachable by public transport, being within walking distance (2-3 blocks) from the Metro Green line (M2) stations of Piola (map) or Lambrate (map).
 The Lambrate railway station is instead served by some suburban rail lines and very few long distance train.

 Attention!
-In the period 1-31 August 2019 the Metro stations Piola and Lambrate are closed for maintenance works.
+In the period 1-31 August 2020 the Metro stations Piola and Lambrate will be closed for maintenance works.
 Use the replacement bus service or the other bus or trolleybus lines as indicated in this ATM page.